drivebyer/zgo/README.md

 # zgo

-This is a RPC server.
+This is a TCP server.